 MTG Hawke's Bay has a long history of winning national awards and gaining impressive accolades.
 Here are just a few examples of our successes over the years...

-Finalists have been selected for the ServiceIQ NZ Museum Awards 2019, and MTG Hawke's Bay has featured in two award categories:
+MTG Hawke's Bay was selected as a finalist for the ServiceIQ NZ Museum Awards 2019 in two award categories:

 Most Innovative Public Programme